Reconstructing quantum theory from diagrammatic postulates

-To understand these postulates and the properties derived from them, one must be familiar with the process theory framework and associated diagrammatic language.
-In section \ref{sec:ProcessTheories} we therefore provide an introduction to this framework and the concepts necessary to read the rest of the paper.
+To understand these postulates and the properties derived from them, one must be familiar with the process theory framework and the associated diagrammatic language.
+In Sec.~\ref{sec:ProcessTheories} we therefore provide an introduction to this framework and the concepts necessary to read the rest of the paper.
 For a more detailed introduction see \cite{CKbook}.

-Informally, that the theory is a process theories states that nature is fundamentally about processes and how they compose.
+Informally, requiring that the theory be a process theory states that nature is fundamentally grounded on processes, and how they compose.
 The classical interface describes how we interact with, control, and learn about the theory.
-Cups and caps represent a fundamental symmetry which ensures that the theory has maximal correlations.
+Cups and caps represent a fundamental symmetry that ensures that the theory has maximal correlations.
 The sharp dagger represent another fundamental symmetry, namely time reversal.
-Informally, the time reverse of a process can be thought of as ``playing the video of that process in reverse'', in particular, for a state this corresponds to a `test' for that state: we view states as a mapping from the trivial system to a non-trivial system, the time reverse is therefore a map from the non-trivial system to the trivial system (i.e. a measurement outcome), this should single out the state within the state space.
-Finally, the existence of symmetric purifications ensures that any lack of purity can always be traced to lack of access to the past or future of certain systems.
+Informally, the time reverse of a process can be thought of as ``playing the video of that process in reverse''.
+In particular, for a state this corresponds to a `test' for that state: we view states as a mapping from the trivial system to a non-trivial system, the time reverse is therefore a map from the non-trivial system to the trivial system (i.e. a measurement outcome), this should single out the state within the state space.
+Finally, the existence of symmetric purifications ensures that any lack of purity can always be traced to lack of access to the past or the future of certain systems.

 The proof of this result is remarkably simple in contrast to many other reconstructions, indeed, the entire reconstruction can be presented in a simple flowchart (see Fig.~\ref{flowchart}).
 This is largely owing to two things, firstly, to the use of diagrammatic proofs, and, secondly, to the use of a standard result, the Koecher-Vinberg theorem \cite{koecher1958geodattischen,vinberg1960homogeneous}.
-The latter was borrowed from the works of Barnum, Wilce et al., for example \cite{barnum2016composites,barnum2014local,Royal-road,barnum2013symmetry,barnum2013ensemble}.
+The latter was borrowed from the works of Barnum, Wilce et al., e.g.\ \cite{barnum2016composites,barnum2014local,Royal-road,barnum2013symmetry,barnum2013ensemble}.

 There have been several other reconstructions of quantum theory, from various different perspectives, many results of which have been adapted for this work.
 It is therefore worth highlighting the key novel features of this particular reconstruction that distinguish it from the others.